Skip to main content

 The goal of the General Education (GE) Learning Communities is two-fold: to help new first-year students develop deep connections with one another and their professors, as well as engage them in relevant themes and contemporary questions from different disciplinary perspectives.

-To achieve this, students enrolled in the GE Learning Communities take two courses in a paired cohort during their first semester, with each cohort sharing a theme that ties their classes together and creates an Integrated Learning Experience.
+To achieve this, students enrolled in the GE Learning Communities take two courses in a paired cohort during their first year, with each cohort sharing a theme that ties their classes together and creates an Integrated Learning Experience.
 GE Learning Community courses are taught by two different instructors who co-plan their syllabi and experiential activities around the same theme, infusing both on-campus experiences and off-campus excursions into their curriculum to further enhance students' learning.
 Themes include Migration, Civic Engagement, Sustainability, Wellness, and Urban Education.

 Research continues to show that undergraduates engaged in high-impact practices like the GE Learning Communities are more likely to develop essential skills, engage more deeply in coursework, be retained, and have a greater sense of belonging than their peers.
+Here's a look back at some recent off-campus excursions Kean students have taken.

 What Students are Saying